merlinkv/ZX_Multiface_3_Enhanced/README.md

 - To use MF3 with a Gotek (FlashFloppy firmware) we must change the next lines in the **FF.cfg** file:
   - track-change = **realtime**
   - write-drain = **realtime**
+- The Multiface 3 will work correctly (read and write) on real 3" and 3.5" internal or external drives.
+- **The Multiface 3 will NOT correctly copy a program from memory to a DSK file on a Gotek unit**.
+This has been tested on an original Multiface 3 and with my recreation.
+- To use a DSK file with copies made with the Multiface 3, you have to make the copies on a real disk (3" or 3.5") and then create a DSK image with the program CPCDiskXP (http://www.cpcmania.com /cpcdiskxp/cpcdiskxp.htm).
+That image created with CPCDiskXP will work perfectly on Gotek (read only).

+# General Notes

 All versions, **1.4D, 1.5D & 1.5DE** have been tested on my ZX +3 computers and are working perfectly.